trivechain/trivechain-insight-api/README.md

 }
 ```

-`txlock`: InstantSend transaction received from network, this event is published alongside the 'tx' event when a transaction lock event occurs.
+`txlock`: DirectSend transaction received from network, this event is published alongside the 'tx' event when a transaction lock event occurs.
 Data will be a app/models/Transaction object.
 Sample output:

 ```
 {
   "txid":"00c1b1acb310b87085c7deaaeba478cef5dc9519fab87a4d943ecbb39bd5b053",